appbead/webkit-wiki/Building-QtWebKit-on-Linux.md

     cmake -DPORT=Qt -DCMAKE_BUILD_TYPE=Release \
         -DCMAKE_PREFIX_PATH=/opt/Qt5.8.0/5.8/gcc_64 ../..

+### Cross-compilation

+Cross-compilation with CMake is described in [official CMake documentation](https://cmake.org/cmake/help/v3.0/manual/cmake-toolchains.7.html#cross-compiling).
+Basically, you need CMake toolchain file (for example, see ToolchainMIPS.cmake in the root of this repository), and all required dependencies compiled for your target.
+In order to reduce number of dependencies, you may want to disable some features.

+### Building for running test suite

 If you're contributing to QtWebKit, optionally run the `Tools/Scripts/update-qtwebkit-libs` script (see [JHBuild](https://github.com/annulen/webkit/wiki/JHBuild)) to build all dependencies inside the source tree, in order to get reproducible test results.
 Then use the `build-webkit` script to get separate debug/release builds:

     Tools/Scripts/build-webkit --qt --release  # or --debug